 The mayor’s proposal would cut the Seattle Channel by $1.6 million, about half its annual funding.
 That would starve it of the skilled production staff, web designers and on-air talent needed to produce unique local shows that serve the public interest.

 The cuts are surprising given the mayor’s stated support for openness and civil discourse.
-The uplifting theme of his first term as been “One Seattle.”
+The uplifting theme of his first term has been “One Seattle.”
 At his 2022 inauguration he set a welcoming and refreshing tone by declaring that we should “really commit to listening to one another.”

 The Seattle Channel’s public programming has more than demonstrated it provides the ideal forum for bringing the mayor’s vision of mutual understanding to reality.
 Shows like City Inside/Out create a metaphorical “safe space” where people with diverse viewpoints can speak, listen and, through an insightful host and respectful dialog, inform the audience about the pressing issues facing our city.